 Fortch grew up in the upper Ohio Valley and started singing, playing guitar, and performing in high school.
 This region, now referred to as the “Rust Belt”, was a blue-collar area of steel mills, coal mines, and people with strong work ethics and family values.
-7 days after graduation, Fortch went to work in the local steel mill and played music in bands on the weekends.
+Fortch went worked in the local steel mill and played music in bands on weekends.

 When Fortch met his future wife, Mary, he put the guitar away, resigned from the mill, left the Ohio Valley, and earned a B.A. in Mathematics from Cal State – Long Beach.
 He and Mary raised three sons, and Fortch taught math for several years in high schools as well as the Ohio Prison System.

 Fortch began his solo music career in Wilmington, NC, in 2006.
 He quickly became known as one of the hardest working, most professional musicians in southeastern North Carolina, performing hundreds of shows up and down the east coast.